ryneeverett/cartridge-downloads/README.md

 - Adds download fields to the `Product` admin, which are available upon order completion.
 - Adds download fields to the `Form` admin, which are available upon form completion.

-## Product Only Variations *(optional)*
+## Download Only Variations *(optional)*

 Often times a download is bundled with a physical product -- mp3's may come with a cd or an epub might come with a book.
 In this case it often makes sense to have one variation for just the download and another for the physical good *and* the download.

+When orders consist solely of "download only" products, they get:

+- marked as processed automatically
+- free shipping

+To enable this feature:

+1. Add a "Download" type to the setting `SHOP_OPTION_TYPE_CHOICES`.
-Add a `ProductOption` named "Download Only" to any type to enable this feature.
-When selected:
+2. Add a `ProductOption` named "Download Only" to the "Download" type.

-- Orders consisting solely of "Download Only" products get marked as processed automatically.

 # Installation